masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

     * **Microsoft_Fixit_20135.diagcab** - Windows Vista and later
     * **Microsoft_Fixit_51014.msi** - Windows XP/2003 and older
 * SST database:
     * SST database can be found in [KB2677070/An automatic updater of revoked certificates is available](https://support.microsoft.com/en-us/kb/2677070) and CAB-> STL(Certificate fingerprint list) can be indexed with Certutil tool.
 Certutil tool can download certificates with STL(`generateSSTFromWU` and `syncWithWU` parameters).
-About this, see [Configure Trusted Roots and Disallowed Certificates](https://TechNet.Microsoft.com/en-us/library/dn265983.aspx)
+About SST database, see [Configure Trusted Roots and Disallowed Certificates](https://TechNet.Microsoft.com/en-us/library/dn265983.aspx).
     * [KB931125/RootSUPD](https://support.Microsoft.com/en-us/KB/931125) with the end of support for Windows XP is no longer be updated.

 ### Usage(without Automation tools)